Ryucoin/neovm-utils/docs/oep5.md

 #### Get Balance

 Gets the total balance of tokens for the given `address`.
-Returns the hex representation.
+Returns the decimal representation.

 ``` swift
 func getBalance(address: String) -> String